 - You will benefit from experience looking after our on-site animals where you will be responsible for health checking, monitoring behaviour and general feeding and care.

-You need four GCSEs at grade 2 including English and maths as well as a passion for animal welfare.
+This course is suitable for students have achieved four GCSEs at grade 2 including English and maths.
+You will also need a passion for animal welfare.

 Assessments vary for each module containing a variety; written portfolio, case studies, presentation, field work and poster work.
 Assessment is on-going throughout the year and will occur in college and on placement.